Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

-There is no doubt that evidence-based medicine offers powerful insights in the evaluation of therapies.
-But its principles have arguably been naïvely and indiscriminately over-applied in the current pandemic.
+Evidence-based medicine offers powerful insights, but its principles have been naïvely over-applied in the current pandemic.

 As the cancer physician Siddhartha Mukherjee describes in his book The Emperor of All Maladies (2010), before randomized controlled trials showed us what worked in different kinds of breast cancer, women were routinely subjected to mutilating operations and dangerous drugs by well-meaning doctors who assumed that “heroic” surgery would help save their lives but which actually contributed to their deaths.
 With a relatively gentle evidence-based care package, I made a full recovery and have been free of cancer for the past four years.
 (Incidentally, while going through treatment, I discovered that women who die from breast cancer have often been following quack cures and refusing conventional treatment, so I wrote a book with breast surgeon and fellow breast cancer survivor Liz O’Riordan on how evidence-based medicine saved our lives.)